 - This unit will not alert hearing impaired residents.
-It is recommended that you install special units which use devices like flashing strobe lights to alert hearing impaired residents. - Do not connect this unit to any other alarm or auxiliary device.
-It is a single-station unit that cannot be linked to other devices.
-Connecting anything else to this unit may prevent it from working properly. - Unit will not operate without battery power.
-The Smoke Alarm cannot work until you install the battery in the correct position (Match "+" to "+" and "-" to "-"). - This Smoke Alarm has a battery guard which resists closing unless a battery is installed.
+It is recom-mended that you install special units which use devices like flashing strobe lights to alert hearing impaired residents - Do not connect this unit to any other alarm or auxiliary device.
+It is a single-station unit that cannot be linked to other devices. ng anything else to this unit may prevent it from working properly. - Unit will not operate without battery power.
+The Smoke Alarm cannot work until you install the battery in the correct position (Match "+" to "+" and "-" to "-"). - This Smoke Alarm has a battery guard which prevents it from closing unless a battery is installed.
 This warns you the unit will not operate without a battery.